corourke/acme/datagen/README.md

 ## Retail Point of Sale Transaction Generator

 A data generator written in Java that simulates point-of-sale transactions.
-It outputs batches of transactions as a JSON payload suitable for sending to a Kafka cluster.
+It generates transactions and sends them to a Kafka topic.
+It is multi-threaded and can run at fairly high transaction rates if needed.

 The purpose of this program is to simulate point-of-sale (checkout) transactions in large quantities for analytical processing.
-It is based on a real-world scenario with a large retailer that has hundreds of stores throughout the US.
+It is part of a real-world scenario based on a large retailer that has hundreds of stores throughout the US.
 The data team needed to bring near real-time sales data together for immediate analysis around the holidays in a pricing 'war room' situation.

+The program generates and sends cash register 'scans' for random products in the `item_master` table for all the stores in the `retail_stores` table.

+### Running Instructions

 To start:

+Make a copy of the `config.properties.example` file to `config.properties` and edit according to your environment.

+Then:

 ```bash
 mvn package